 This leaves applications and websites with bugs that potentially are not discovered until they are in the hands of users…. risking brand reputation damage for the digital agency and their customer, plus potential lost revenue if users are unable to purchase or complete their online journeys.

-Our clients ranging from the largest enterprise brands to small start-ups all have the same desire to give a high quality online experience.
+Our clients range from the largest enterprise brands to small start-ups - all have the same desire to give a high quality online experience.

 Each time a bug is found, we verify its true impact to our client.
 This data-set provides us with a deep insight into the nature and impact of the bug, enabling us to put a potential value on the likely negative customer experience.